Troubleshooting very slow Wordpress backend (100% CPU usage on uploads) with eBFP and Flamegraphs

 This time we can only spot two occurrences (highlighted in violet) of libc-2.31.so in this case (4.3% match case).

-Now it all makes sense: Because APCu was not installed, each PHP code/script needed to be compiled every time.
-With APCu installed, the code compiling only happens once and then resides in PHP's object cache (in memory), which significantly speeds up the handling of PHP script.
+Now it all makes sense: Because APC was not installed, each PHP code/script needed to be compiled every time.
+With APC installed, the code compiling only happens once and then resides in PHP's object cache (in memory), which significantly speeds up the handling of PHP script.
 The Flamegraph above nicely represents this.
 Although the graphs do not show the actual CPU usage of the compiler, everybody knows that code compiling is very CPU intensive.

 This particular Wordpress instance still remains a large installation, requiring lot of resources.
-But thanks to the analysis and enabled PHP acceleration using APCu, the CPU usage is now at an expected level, especially during heavy backend work:
+But thanks to the analysis and enabled PHP acceleration using APC, the CPU usage is now at an expected level, especially during heavy backend work:

 Conclusion

-PHP's APCu object cache, which in PHP versions 7.4 up to current 8.2 can be installed using the phpX.X-apc package, significantly improves the execution speed of PHP code and therefore PHP based websites, such as Wordpress.
+PHP's APC object cache, which in PHP versions 7.4 up to current 8.2 can be installed using the phpX.X-apc package, significantly improves the execution speed of PHP code and therefore PHP based websites, such as Wordpress.
 Especially on large Wordpress installations (namely using big plugins such as Woocommerce or WPML) this makes a drastic change of speed.

-With the commands and tools we've used in our troubleshooting analysis (strace, bpftrace, perf and visual Flamegraphs of the process stack) we created helpful evidence and could visually see the differences before and after installing APCu.
+With the commands and tools we've used in our troubleshooting analysis (strace, bpftrace, perf and visual Flamegraphs of the process stack) we created helpful evidence and could visually see the differences before and after installing APC.

 Add a comment